 Windows 10 slow boot after update or power outage?
-Lets fix slow boot times
+Lets fix it

 Fix Slow Boot Times in Windows 10